lukmanr/CLVPipelines/components/automl_tables/README.md

 All components are packaged into a single Docker image.

 The folder structure:
-- `./` - Component specifications, Dockerfile, and build script
+- `./` - Dockerfile, and build script
 - `./src` - Source code for the components
+- `./specs` - Component specifications
+- `./tests` - TBD.
+Currently some helper scripts.